tarunjhade/angular-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 ## Development server
+Run `npm run server` to start proxy server.
+This proxy server is used to serve all http requests.

-Run `ng serve` for a dev server.
+Run `npm start` in a new terminal for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding